indradhanush/indradhanush.github.io/_posts/blog/2017-04-06-i-forget-things-easily.md

 ---

-Those who have know me personally are aware that I have a hard time remembering things.
+Those who know me personally are aware that I have a hard time remembering things.
 This includes things I've worked on and things I am supposed to do.
 Up until now I have been saying this to myself and anyone who's noticed: